 Centrifugal Supercharger

-It has an impeller just like a rotator which spins at high speed (50,000 to 60,000 rpm) and sucks the air into the compressor housing.
+It has an impeller just like a rotator, which spins at high speed (50,000 to 60,000 rpm) and sucks the air into the compressor housing.
 Due to the centrifugal force, the air inside the impeller hub radiates outwards with low pressure and high speed.
-A diffuser that surrounds the impeller converts the high-speed, low-pressure air into low-speed and high-pressure air, the density of air increases.
-This creates more power burning more fuel with a higher level of combustion.
+A diffuser that surrounds the impeller converts the high-speed, low-pressure air into low-speed and high-pressure air and the density of air increases.
+This creates more power by burning more fuel with a higher level of combustion.

-Centrifugal Superchargers is connected using rain gear which is connected to the larger gear which is directly connected to the crankshaft.
-This centrifugal supercharger has a gear ratio (4.4:1) generally, with every one crankshaft rotation, the impeller rotates around 4 times.
-It is a very efficient and the most common used supercharger.
-They are small, lightweight and attached to the front of the engine and easy to install compared to root and twin-supercharger, they produce less heat and an intercooler can be installed with it easily.
+Centrifugal Superchargers are connected using rain gear, which is connected to the larger gear, which is directly connected to the crankshaft.
+This centrifugal supercharger has a gear ratio (4.4:1).
+Generally, with every crankshaft rotation, the impeller rotates around 4 times.
+It is a very efficient and the most commonly used supercharger.
+They are small, lightweight, attached to the front of the engine and easy to install compared to root and twin screw superchargers.
+They produce less heat, and an intercooler can be installed easily.

 Advantages: